Photo courtesy of PBI-Gordon

 Superintendents can see significant cost savings on essential products by ordering early.
 While many EOPs have a minimum participation volume or “spend,” a high-volume or high-spend minimum is more exception than general rule.
 This means golf courses with less resources can participate.

-There are programs that could make your head spin with disclaimers and restrictions, or obligations to buy other products that almost require a law degree to fully understand.
-The old saying, “If it sounds too good to be true, it likely is,” usually applies.
-Let the buyer beware, read the fine print and ask questions before committing.
+There are programs that could make your head spin with disclaimers and restrictions or with obligations to buy other products.
+The old saying, “If it sounds too good to be true, it probably is,” usually applies.
+Let the buyer beware, read the fine print, and ask questions before committing.

 Manufacturers sometimes require or incentivize bundling products to get you to a volume or price level.
 The more you buy, the greater the savings.
 This also helps incentivize the purchase of products of secondary or less-essential value by linking their purchase to savings on a product of greater necessity.
 For example, if you need $3,000 worth of an essential preemergence herbicide, an additional 5% price break may entice you to buy $1,000 worth of a second-tier postemergence herbicide or a curative caterpillar control product.